BIMSBbioinfo/janggu/docs/tutorial.rst

 Using the Scorer callback objects, a number of evaluations can be run out of the box.
 For example, with different `sklearn.metrics` and different exporter options.
-A list of available exporters can be found in the Reference section.
+A list of available exporters can be found in :ref:`reference-label`.

 Alternatively, you can also plug in custom functions